Dtanguy/watchGcode/README.md

 ## Configuration

-Rename 'sample.env' to '.env' and complete it like follow :
+Rename 'sample.env' to '.env' and complete it as follows :
 ```env
 TO_WATCH='C:\Users\you'
 HISTORY='E:\Documents\'